fabrikai/.github/profile/README.md

 ## Fabrik AI

-Make your AI smarter with the help of few clicks
+Make your AI smarter with the help of a few clicks